Bachelor of Science in Nutrition (Dietetics)

 Health and Wellbeing: Enhancing Personal Wellness

-and Learning Frameworks: The First Year Experience
+and Learning Frameworks: First-Year Seminar

 (required for first year students)